 Major and minor requirements may change with each new WMU undergraduate catalog.
 The requirements are usually determined by the catalog year under which you begin study at WMU.
 Transfer students from Michigan community colleges are often eligible to apply the WMU catalog in effect at the time when the student began their studies at the two-year institution.
 Meet with your Spanish advisor as soon as possible to determine which requirements apply to you.

 You may be eligible to receive retroactive credits for Spanish skills acquired before entering WMU.
-The first step toward eligibility for such credits is to take the monitored test-out exam (different than the online placement test) before you enroll in your first WMU Spanish class.
+The first step toward eligibility for such credits is to take the proficiency exam (different than the online placement test) before you enroll in your first WMU Spanish class.